Is making French friends a mystery to you?

 6 – Socialize with your colleagues

 This is not necessarily part of French culture to mix professional and personal life.
 But let’s not generalize.
-Your company culture may encourage social gathering and many people do become friends with their colleagues if you are patient.
+Your company culture may encourage social gatherings and many people do become friends with their colleagues if you are patient.

 7 – Make the first move